 - A stitch is required in an URFUT procedure; in an FUE procedure no stitches are needed.

-- Should a patient decide to return for a 2nd or 3rd hair transplant procedure with the URFUT technique a skilled surgeon can remove the scar from the patient’s previous surgery however with the FUE technique this is not possible and new scars will always be created with subsequent surgeries.
+- Should a patient decide to return for a 2nd or 3rd FUT hair transplant procedure a skilled surgeon can remove the scar from the patient’s previous surgery.
+With the FUE technique this is not possible and new scars will always be created with subsequent surgeries.

 - Before any patient makes a decision as to what techniques they wish to choose, a consultation with a properly qualified consultant surgeon is essential.